16 - 21 June 2024

 Abstract

-Many of the key technologies in the development queue for the Habitable Worlds Observatory (HWO) require the combined activities of 1) facility and process development for validation of technologies at the scale required for HWO and 2) deployment in the ‘real world’ environment of mission Integration & Test followed by on-orbit operations.
-We present a concept for the Smallsat Technology Accelerated Maturation Platform (STAMP), a parallel and closely-linked facility, laboratory, and instrument prototype development program that can be applied to any of NASA’s Future Great Observatories.
-We present the recommendation for the first entrant into this program, “STAMP-1”, a smallsat mission advancing key technologies that would enable the ultraviolet capabilities of HWO.
-Advanced broadband optical coatings, high-sensitivity ultraviolet detector systems, and multi-object selection technology would all be brought to TRL 6 and flight demonstrated through this program.
-STAMP-1 advances HWO technology on an accelerated timescale, reducing cost and schedule risk, and conducting a compelling program of preparatory science and workforce development for HWO.
+NASA’s Great Observatories Maturation Program (GOMAP) will advance the science definition, technology, and workforce needed for the Habitable Worlds Observatory (HWO) with the goal of a Phase A start by the end of the current decade.
+GOMAP offers long-term cost and schedule savings compared to the ‘TRL 6 by Preliminary Design Review’ paradigm historically adopted by large NASA missions.
+Many of the key technologies in the development queue for HWO require the combined activities of 1) facility and process development for validation of technologies at the scale required for HWO and 2) deployment in the ‘real world’ environment of mission Integration and Test prior to on-orbit operations.
+We present a concept for the Smallsat Technology Accelerated Maturation Platform (STAMP), an integrated facility, laboratory, and instrument prototype development program that could be supported through the GOMAP framework and applied to any of NASA’s Future Great Observatories (FGOs).
+This brief describes the recommendation for the first entrant into this program, “STAMP-1”, an ESPA Grande-class mission advancing key technologies to enable the ultraviolet capabilities of HWO.
+STAMP-1 would advance new broadband optical coatings, high-sensitivity ultraviolet detector systems, and multi-object target selection technology to TRL 6 with a flight demonstration.
+STAMP-1 advances HWO technology on an accelerated timescale, building on current ROSES SAT+APRA programs, reducing cost and schedule risk for HWO while conducting a compelling program of preparatory science and workforce development with direct benefits for HWO mission implementation in the 2030s.

 Presenter